 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Name the book!

 A memorable quote in a book can grip readers, define a character, and even earn a major place in literary history.
 You’ve probably heard some of these famous lines from literature, but do you actually know which books they come from?
 We’ll give you three choices for each; see how many you can correctly identify (and maybe find a new must-read in the process)!
 More of a film buff?
 See if you can figure out what movies these famous lines come from.

 This sounds like a line from a Gothic romance, all right…but which Gothic romance?
 Kudos if you knew that the impassioned couple this quote references is Catherine and Heathcliff from Emily Brontë’s Wuthering Heights.
-This quote actually made it into our list of the most romantic lines from books ever.

 “All that is gold does not glitter, Not all those who wander are lost.”

 A. The Fellowship of the Ring